 - 13,711 students enrolled in online classes (distance learning)

-- Free support services for students including academic counseling, financial aid assistance, tutoring, math and writing centers, computer labs and a comprehensive library
+- Free student services for students including academic counseling, financial aid assistance, tutoring, math and writing centers, computer labs and a comprehensive library

 Focusing on Student Success